 • Published comprehensive guide on “Cultivation of Raspberry” and leaflet on “Cultivation of Oregano.”

 Economic Region South and Mitrovicë/a region:

-• Established two milk collection points and two milk processing facilities;
+• 2 milk collection points and 2 milk processing facilities established;

 |Czech Trust Fund||28,600.00 USD|